 - Depending on how much you drink, and where your heart is while you do it is what can be the game changer.
 Even though I myself don’t drink, I have no problems stating scripturally that a glass of wine or beer for someone who is “of age” is not wrong.
 In fact, you’d be surprised to know that some historical texts show us that small doses of alcohol was once encouraged for certain health reasons.

-- Also, you’d be surprised to know that many scholars believe that the wine Jesus turned from water was not actually alcoholic, but instead a simple grape-like juice.
+- Also, you’d be surprised to know that some scholars believe that the wine Jesus turned from water was not actually alcoholic, but instead a simple grape-like juice.
 Serving alcohol in front of children would have deemed as “un-Godly,” and the potential of someone encountering a state of drunkenness is not something you’d want interfering with a “holy” union of marriage.

 What does scripture say about drinking?